thomasboel/TH-Data/README.md

 # TH-Data
 Writing Organized and Formatted (Encrypted) Data Locally.

-The reason I started working on the project was because of a mere school project revolving games.
+The reason I started working on the project was because of a school project revolving games.
 As time past I made some simple writing and reading from a file and thought that the concept was pretty cool.

 I wanted to take it to the next step though, push my limits as far as possible.
 I'm not the best programmer out there.